MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-deploy-new-indexes-to-makes.md

 ---
-title: Deploy new index versions to MAKES
+title: Continuous MAKES deployments
-description: Step-by-step guide for deploying new indexes to MAKES from your MAKES subscription. ms.topic: tutorial ms.date: 02/05/2020
+description: Step-by-step guide for deploying new releases of MAKES from your MAKES subscription. ms.topic: tutorial ms.date: 02/05/2020
 ---

-# Deploying a new index from your subscription to an existing MAKES deployment for uninterrupted service
+# Deploying a MAKES release for uninterrupted service

-Step-by-step guide for deploying a new index to an existing Microsoft Academic Knowledge Explorarion Service (MAKES) deployment.
+Step-by-step guide for deploying a new Microsoft Academic Knowledge Explorarion Service (MAKES) release to an existing MAKES deployment.
 For more information about deploying an instance of MAKES from your subscription, visit [Create an API Instance](get-started-create-api-instances.md).

 ## Prerequisites